 Now that you know how to prevent this skin problem before it occurs, you should be able to enjoy your summer without worrying about chafing and other frustrating skin conditions.

 2Toms SportShield can be found at medi-dyne.com.
-They also have a formula designed for more sensitive skin called 2Toms SportShield for Her.
+They also have a formula designed for more sensitive skin called 2Toms SportShield XTRA.
 This formula contains natural antimicrobials and skin softening ingredients for an extra supple product.
 Both formulas can be purchased in 1.5oz roll-ons and single use towelettes.

 OTHER RELATED TOPICS: